 Local archaeologist Keith Fitzpatrick-Matthews returns to the Festival with his ever-popular talk on some aspect of local history; this year it has the intriguing title of ‘Celtic North Herts?
 Some puzzling place names from the territorium of Roman Baldock’.

 Doors open 7.15pm for 8.00pm start

-There will be a small amount of cheese and biscuits to reset the palate between tastings.
-The bar will be open before the event.
-Feel free to bring your own cheese, biscuits and grapes too!
+There will be a small amount of cheese and biscuits to reset the palate between tastings, but feel free to bring your own too!

 You are strongly advised to have eaten beforehand, and not to drive after this event.